NSCA CPT Study Guide

 Guidelines for Determining Training Frequency

-Recovery is an important thing to consider when looking at the frequency of training.
+Recovery is an important thing to consider when looking at the training frequency.

 Typically, we follow the rule that you should wait at least one day (but not any more than 3 days) before working out the same muscle group.

-The level of response to resistance workout depends highly on the client and their level of experience.
+The level of response to resistance workouts depends highly on the client and their experience level.

 Novice or Beginner Resistance Training Status